The Top 3 Mistakes When Using Air-Dry Clay

 Air-Dry Clay: Average Drying Time

-Air-dry clay has to be dried out completely prior to painting.
+Air-dry clay has to be dried out completely before painting.
 The overall time it requires to dry would vary depending on the project’s thickness and size, which usually varies between 24 hours and 72 hours.
-Make sure you don’t actually fasten the process for drying via heating, as it can lead to the formation of cracks on the surface.
-Instead, let it dry out in a natural way.
+Make sure you don’t fasten the process for drying via heating, as it can lead to the formation of cracks on the surface.
+Instead, let it dry out naturally.

 How Can You Use the Air-Dry Clay?